Javier Andreu-Perez

-Javier Andreu-Perez is a British computer scientist and a Senior Lecturer and Chair in Smart Health Technologies at the University of Essex (United Kingdom).
+Javier Andreu-Perez is a British computer scientist and a Senior Lecturer and Chair in Smart Health Technologies at the University of Essex.
 He is also associate editor-in-chief of Neurocomputing for the area of Deep Learning and Machine Learning.
-He is also a senior research fellow at the University of Jaén (Spain).
 Andreu-Perez research is mainly focused on Human-Centered Artificial Intelligence (HCAI).
 He also chairs a interdisciplinary lab in this area, HCAI-Essex.

 Early life and education

 Andreu-Perez was born in Malaga, Spain.
 During his childhood he spent time living in Essex (United Kingdom), where he later in life joined as an academic, at University of Essex.
 He received his PhD in Intelligent Systems from Lancaster University (United Kingdom) in 2012.
 He is also alumni of the Hamlyn Centre at Imperial College London, which is one of the centers that form part of the Institute of Global Health Innovation.
 The centre focuses on the development of technological innovations for global health challenges.